 BRUCE ROBERT HARRIS and JACK W. BATMAN are two-time Tony Award-winning Broadway Producers.
 Since 2005, they have produced over forty plays and musicals for Broadway, London’s West End, Off-Broadway, regional theatres, and national and international tours and festivals plus many private and corporate events.

-Currently they are producing Natasha, Pierre and the Great Comet of 1812 starring Denee Benton and Josh Groban now playing at at the Imperial Theatre on Broadway and they are in pre-production for the Broadway revival of Noel Coward’s comedy Present Laughter starring Kevin Kline opening in April 2017 at the St. James Theatre.
+Currently they are producing Natasha, Pierre and the Great Comet of 1812 starring Denee Benton and Josh Groban now playing at at the Imperial Theatre on Broadway and the Broadway revival of Noel Coward’s comedy Present Laughter starring Kevin Kline at the St. James Theatre.

 They are producers of the first-ever Broadway revival of the musical Pippin, which won the 2013 Tony Award, Drama Desk Award, Outer Critics Circle Award and Drama League Award for Best Musical Revival.
 They also produced the first national tour of Pippin and its award-winning cast album.
 Their production of the Pulitzer Prize-winning Clybourne Park won the 2012 Tony Award for Best Play.